marketingyoutube ads worth it musicians 2026youtube ads roi musiciansyoutube promotion worth ityoutube ads independent artists

 YouTube ads make sense when all of the following are true:

 You have a finished, professional music video.
 Not a lyric video.
 Not a static visualizer.
-A proper music video — ideally two minutes or longer — with strong visual production.
+A proper music video -- ideally two minutes or longer -- with strong visual production.
 Engagement rates on full music videos are significantly higher than on animated lyric videos.
 YouTube's algorithm also weights watch time, and a two-minute video gives viewers more opportunity to demonstrate engagement than a 90-second static clip.
+For tips on optimizing your video for promotion, see the music video promotion strategy guide.

 You have clear, defined goals.
 "Get more views" is not a goal.
 "Add 500 YouTube subscribers in 60 days" is a goal.
 "Build awareness in the Austin market before my June tour" is a goal.
 "Seed the YouTube Music algorithm with 30,000 targeted views before my album release" is a goal.
 Specific objectives determine how you target, what metrics you track, and how you evaluate success.